 Add yum repository configuration to /etc/yum.repos.d.
 Configuration files are named based on the dictionary key under the yum_repos they are specified with.
 If a config file already exists with the same name as a config entry, the config entry will be skipped.

 Internal name: cc_yum_add_repo

-Supported distros: almalinux, centos, eurolinux, fedora, photon, rhel, rocky, virtuozzo
+Supported distros: almalinux, centos, cloudlinux, eurolinux, fedora, openEuler, photon, rhel, rocky, virtuozzo